m5stack/m5-docs/docs/en/unit/laser-tx.md

 <a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/EasyLoader/Unit/LASER/EasyLoader_LASER_TX.exe"><button type="button" class="btn btn-primary">click to download EasyLoader</button></a>

->1.EasyLoader is a simple and fast program burner, and each product page has a product-related case program for EasyLoader.
+>1.EasyLoader is a simple and fast program burner.
+Every product page in EasyLoader provides a product-related case program.
+It can be burned to the master through simple steps, and a series of function verification can be performed. .

->2.After downloading the software, double-click to run the application, connect the M5 device to the computer via the data cable, select the port parameters, and click **"Burn"** to start burning.
+>2.
+After downloading the software, double-click to run the application, connect the M5 device to the computer through the data cable, select the port parameters, click **"Burn"** to start burning. (**For M5StickC burning, please Set the baud rate to 750000 or 115200**)

+?>3.
+Currently EasyLoader is only suitable for Windows operating system, compatible with M5 system adopts ESP32 as the control core host.
+Before installing for M5Core, you need to install CP210X driver (you do not need to install with M5StickC as controller)[Click here to view the driver installation tutorial](en/related_documents/M5Burner#install-usb-driver)

 ## Code